harm1ess/PyRevAES/README.md

 4. choose port ```80``` - Other ports may work, but it works best with port ```80```

 ## Issues
-If there are issues with pip2 installation (due to deprecation) refer to this ```https://bootstrap.pypa.io/``` to get pip for python2 working again.
+If there are issues with pip2 installation (due to deprecation) refer to this ```https://bootstrap.pypa.io/``` to get pip working again for python2.

 If there are issues with pycrypto, install the following:
 ```sudo apt install build-essential libssl-dev libffi-dev python-dev```